MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/msi-deployment.md

 ### VDI installation

-Here's the process and tools to deploy the Teams desktop app.
+Here's the process to deploy the Teams desktop app.
 For complete guidance, see [Teams in Virtualized Desktop Infrastructure](teams-in-vdi.md).

 1. Download the Teams MSI package using one of the following links depending on the environment.
 We recommend the 64-bit version for a VDI VM with a 64-bit operating system.